Make the Summit of the Americas Great Again

 America alone

 With Trump out of the picture, Pence led the U.S. delegation to the summit, where he demonstrated that he is an able spokesman for the president’s views and has a diplomatic touch that his boss lacks.
 However, Pence’s presence did not mask the overall thinness of the U.S. delegation.
-Unlike at previous summits, which drew a large number of Cabinet officials during other administrations, Commerce Secretary Wilbur Ross was the only Cabinet-level official to attend (unless one counts acting Secretary of State John Sullivan, who is filling the temporary gap between former Secretary of State Rex Tillerson and the president new nominee, former CIA Director Mike Pompeo).
+Unlike at previous summits, which drew a large number of Cabinet officials during other administrations, Commerce Secretary Wilbur Ross was the only Cabinet-level official to attend (unless one counts acting Secretary of State John Sullivan, who is filling the temporary gap between former Secretary of State Rex Tillerson and the president’s new nominee, CIA Director Mike Pompeo).
 It was left to Ivanka Trump, the president’s daughter and senior advisor, to announce the single most significant U.S. deliverable at the summit, a new initiative called 2X Americas that would allocate $150 million in seed funding for Latin American women entrepreneurs, and potentially mobilize up to $500 million through the Overseas Private Investment Corporation.

 By contrast, the vice president’s main concerns at the summit seemed to emanate from South Florida, specifically the 10-mile strip in Miami-Dade County between the historic Cuban exile enclave of Little Havana and the newly potent Venezuelan exile community of Doral.
 Pence met with Cuban and Venezuelan dissidents shortly after landing in Lima, and he announced that the United States would provide $16 million to assist Venezuelan refugees who have fled their homeland for Brazil and Colombia.
 The following day, he conducted a full round of bilateral meetings with key countries, including Canada, Chile, Colombia, Mexico, and Peru, where he pressed the administration’s case on Venezuela.
 During his plenary address, Pence called for Latin America’s support of U.S. military action in Syria, pressed for the restoration of democratic rule in Venezuela, and condemned Cuba (then walked out before the Cuban foreign minister could begin a rebuttal).
 Early reports that the summit would mark a critical turning point in North American Free Trade Agreement discussions proved off the mark, and Trump’s musing about the United States rejoining the Trans-Pacific Partnership added to the overall confusion about U.S. trade policy.
 Florida Sen. Marco Rubio (R) carried out his own itinerary and largely echoed the policies of the Trump administration, while a bipartisan delegation led by California Rep. Paul Cook (R), the chairman of the House of Representatives’ Western Hemisphere subcommittee, also toured Lima and met with a range of leaders.